 According to IUCN data

 , wildlife criminals have killed at least 5 940 African rhino since 2008.
 South Africa currently conserves 79% of Africa’s rhino and has suffered the bulk (85%) of the crime.
-For the second time in a decade, thanks to the concerted efforts by all involved in countering the onslaught, poaching in South Africa decreased in 2016.
+For the first time in a decade, thanks to the concerted efforts by all involved in countering the onslaught, poaching in South Africa decreased in 2015.
+It did so again in 2016.
 However, the number of rhino killed remains alarmingly high and KwaZulu-Natal saw an increase from 118 rhino poached in 2015, to 162 in 2016.

 Number of rhino poached in South Africa in 2016: 1 054